Guizhen Ma, Post-doc (2020-2021)

 Autumn Poisson, Project Manager

-Autumn was the project manager on the Continental Limnology project, which aims to create a water quality database of the continental US.
-She is involved with project planning, implementing and tracking project and team activities, setting up and facilitating meetings, gathering and sharing data, communicating information, and working with team members on related research.
-Her research interest include understanding coastal processes in the face of climate change and how to best mitigate the challenges presented.
+Autumn was the project manager on the Continental Limnology project.
+She was involved with project planning, implementing and tracking project and team activities, setting up and facilitating meetings, gathering and sharing data, communicating information, and working with team members on related research.

 Alex Blair, Student GIS Technician

 Laura Danila, Undergraduate Research Assistant